 The U.S. AIDS Drug Assistance Program (ADAP) is a $2.03 billion service that is part of Title II of the Ryan White CARE Act.
 There is a nationwide network of ADAPs that provide free medications to HIV-positive people in the U.S. who are poor, uninsured or underinsured.
 230,932 HIV-positive people currently receive free medications through their ADAP.

 As of Nov.
 21, 2013, there are no individuals on ADAP waiting lists.
 Ten ADAPs have had cost-containment measures in place since April 1, 2013 (reported as of Aug.
 6, 2013).
 In addition, no ADAPs reported considering implementing new or additional cost-containment measures by the end of ADAP's current fiscal year (March 31, 2014).
 Five ADAPs reported modifying or eliminating existing cost-containment measures since Aug.
 6, 2013.

-This information is from the May 30, 2013 ADAP Watch and the 2012 National ADAP Monitoring Project Annual Report: Module One (PDF).
+This information is from the Nov.
+25, 2013 ADAP Watch and the 2013 National ADAP Monitoring Project Annual Report (PDF).